qtumproject/documents/en/qtumrepo/README.md

-We've published our official Qtum repository on https://repo.qtum.info or https://repo.qtum.org, this repository supports the following distributions:
+We've published our official Qtum repository on https://repo.qtum.info  this repository supports the following distributions:

 ### Debian